- 01283 537123

 If you are the sole director and you have no other staff working for you, the company does not have automatic enrolment responsibilities.
 Where there are several directors, none of whom has a contract of employment this is also the case; the company merely needs to notify The Pensions Regulator that it has no auto-enrolment duties.

-The minimum mandatory contributions rate under auto-enrolment increased to 8% on 1 April 2019.
+The minimum mandatory contributions rate under auto-enrolment has been 8% since 1 April 2019.

-The minimum employer contribution rises from 2% to 3%.
-If the employer pays the minimum, the employee will have to make this up to 8% by contributing 5%.
-But the employer can pay more than the minimum contribution, reducing the amount due from the employee.
+The minimum employer contribution is 3%.
+If the employer pays the minimum, the employee will have to make this up to 8% by contributing 5%, but the employer can pay more than the minimum contribution, reducing the amount due from the employee.

 Employees have rights under health and safety and employment laws, such as the rights to redundancy payments and not to be unfairly dismissed.
 Moreover, the range of social security benefits is greater for employees than for the self-employed.